console-helpers/svn-buddy/README.md

 Only 2 outcomes from above command execution are possible:

 * the merge was successful - nothing extra, except `svn merge` command output is displayed
-* the conflict happened during the merge or conflicting path existed prior the merge - the above shown error screen is displayed and conflicted paths are stored in `merge.recent-conflicts` configuration setting
+* the conflict happened during the merge or conflicting path existed prior the merge - the above shown error screen is displayed and conflicted paths are stored in `conflicts.recorded-conflicts` configuration setting

 The error screen shows: